-Dougo Onsen Honkan – Dougo Hot Spring Main Inn
+Dogo Onsen Honkan – Dogo Hot Spring Main Inn

-Dougo Onsen Honkan is the symbol and main attraction of Dougo Onsen.
-This famous hot spring in Matsuyama which is one of the oldest in Japan draw people all around Japan.
+Dogo Onsen Honkan is the symbol and the main attraction of Dogo Onsen.
+This famous hot spring in Matsuyama which is one of the oldest in Japan draws people all around Japan.